pyTonicis/seat-corp-mining-tax/README.md

 sudo -H -u www-data bash -c 'php artisan up'
 ```

-## Plugin Setup
+### Plugin Setup
 - Open Settings Page and select your Corporation Name (at global Settings)
-- Set a valid Charactername in field "Contract Issuer" (at Contract Settings)
+- Set a valid Character Name in field "Contract Issuer" (at Contract Settings)

 All other settings such as tax rate can be set as desired.
 For best tax result,
 u should set "Ore Valuation Price" to "Mineral Price".
 The Prices for minerals  are inaccurate.

 If you want to use EvE Janice as a Price provider, you need to apply for a valid API Key and enter it in the field "Price Provider API Key" and select "Eve Janice as price provider.

-## Fill Database with mining data
+### Fill Database with mining data

-If you want to get some data from past months, you can generate tax data at console by hand eg.:
+If you want to fetch some data from past months, you can generate tax data at console by hand eg.:

 ```php
 sudo -H -u www-data bash -c 'php artisan tax:update 2023 10
 ```

-## Permissions
+### Permissions

 There are three different types of permissions you can set for your Members.
+Access rights are to set in Access Manager of Seat.
+(Seat->Settings->Access Manager)

-### Member
+#### Member

 Allow access to overview and reprocessing tool

-### Manager
+#### Manager

 Allow access to manage tax contracts and tax calculator

-### Admin
+#### Admin

 Allows full access

-## Help
+### How to use the plugin?

+Please read the **MANUAL.md** for more information about configuration and using the plugin.

 If you need help, feel free to contact me via Discord: ```smasherjobs```

-## Donations
+### Donations

 If you would like to support my project, feel free to donate isk or plex to ```Smasher Jobs``` (in-game).